Andrea-Suardi/Airbnb-Project/LOGBOOK.md

   - https://reginaseibel.github.io/publication/ratings/ratings.pdf

 # ANALYTICAL APPROACH
+- **WHICH TYPE OF PREDICTIVE TASK?**
   - Develop a machine learning model capable of Classifying new listings as either "High-Potential" or "Standard" based on the probability of achieving an above-average overall rating.
 So a binary classification task
-  - i choose binary classification over other possibilities in order to have a clear and simple recommendation for customers
+  - i choose binary classification over other options (regression or multi-class classification) in order to have a clear and simple recommendation for customers
-- how to define the target?
+- **how to define the target?**
   - options:
     - above observed average
     - above a certain observed percentile